Deducteam/TranslationTemplates/README.md

 This tool helps users to perform generic translations inside Dedukti.
 The three translation templates are:
 - theory morphisms from a source theory to a target theory [RS13],
-- logical relations between a source theory and a target theory [RS13],
+- logical relations over a theory morphism [RS13],
 - theory embeddings of a source theory into a target theory [Tra24].